Stories that bring the world together

 The story circles out to embrace the entire community, its history and the landscape that shapes them.
 Spanning almost a century, the novel is a paean to the connections between people, their land and way of life.
 A profound mystery, a political manifesto, and a passionate story of love, loss and redemption, it is shot through with wisdom and humour.

-For a list of background reading underpinning the work, see here.
+For a list of the characters see here.

-Set in North India and spanning 70 years of recent history through the lives of one family, A House Called Askival is ultimately the story of a rebel daughter and her father who need reconciliation before he dies.
+Set in North India and spanning 70 years of recent history through the lives of one family, A House Called Askival is ultimately the story of a father and his rebel daughter seeking reconciliation before he dies.